-- Matrimonial leave: an employee who marries is entitled to three days' leave, and an employee whose children marry is entitled to one day of leave. - Funeral leave: an employee is entitled to three days off for the death of their parent, a parent-in-law, spouse, or child. - Maternity leave: female employees are entitled to leave following childbirth for at least six months. - Paternity leave: male employees are entitled to 5 to 14 days leave, depending on circumstances.
+- Matrimonial leave: an employee who marries is entitled to three days' leave, and an employee whose children marry is entitled to one day of leave. - Funeral leave: an employee is entitled to three days off for the death of their parent, a parent-in-law, a spouse, or a child. - Maternity leave: female employees are entitled to leave following childbirth for at least six months. - Paternity leave: male employees are entitled to 5 to 14 days of leave, depending on circumstances.